kottans/frontend/README.md

 * Respect each other.
 * [There is no such thing as a stupid question](https://en.wikipedia.org/wiki/No_such_thing_as_a_stupid_question)
 * Each person learns with their own speed, has different background and personality, please respect this
-* By communicating and understanding people that are different from you can be beneficial to both parties, provided mutual respect.
+* Communicating and understanding people that are different from you can be beneficial to both parties, provided mutual respect.
 * We are against any discriminations by sex, age, the color of skin, disabilities or any other.